commercelayer/commercelayer-js-sdk/README.md

   // Includes an association (prices) and calculates the size of the related currently loaded collection const sku = await Sku.includes('prices').first() const pricesSize = sku.prices().size()

+  // SPARSE FIELDSETS

+  // Requests the API to return only specific fields const skus = await Sku.select('name', 'metadata').all()

+  // Requests the API to return only specific fields of the included resource const skus = await Sku.includes('prices')
+		.select('code', { prices: ['currencyCode', 'formattedAmount'] })
+		.all()

   // FILTERING DATA